abenabde2705/abenabde2705/README.md

 # Hi there! 👋

 I'm Amrou Ben Abdessalem, a 20-year-old L3 Computer Science student at the University of La Rochelle.
-I'm passionate about web development and currently on the lookout for a six-week internship between April and May to apply and enhance my skills in a dynamic team.
-Additionally, I am seeking a subsequent apprenticeship opportunity for September 2024, as I am a future Fullstack development student at myDigitalSchool Paris.
+I'm passionate about web development and currently I am seeking an apprenticeship opportunity for September 2024, as I am a future Fullstack development student at myDigitalSchool Paris.

 ## 🚀 About Me